AndreMarinak/Minecraft-Self-Hosted-Server/README.md

 ./commands
 ```

-# 🔹 7️⃣ Restoring a Backup
+# 🔹 8️⃣ Restoring a Backup
 To restore a previous backup:
 ```
 tar -xzf $HOME/minecraft-servers/backups/server1/backup-YYYY-MM-DD-HHMM-SIZE.tar.gz -C $HOME/minecraft-servers/server1/
 ```

-❌ Stopping SSH Access (If Needed)
+# 🚫 Stopping SSH (If Needed)
-To disable SSH access for security reasons:
+Run these commands to disable SSH for security purposes:
 ```
 sudo systemctl disable ssh
 sudo systemctl stop ssh
 ```

 🎮 Enjoy Your Remote Minecraft Server!
-With Docker, tmux, and Playit.gg, your Minecraft server will run smoothly and be accessible remotely! 🚀
+With Docker, tmux, Tailscale, and Playit.gg, your Minecraft server will run smoothly and be accessible remotely! 🚀